 \section{On the symplecticity of low regularity Hamiltonian systems}

 We now consider the symplecticity of flow maps of low regularity Hamiltonian systems and the symplecticity of their discrete-time approximation.
-We find that Hamiltonian systems with discontinuous vector fields, even when their continuous-time flow is symplectic, yield discrete-time flow maps which are generally not symplectic when approximated using Hamiltonian splitting methods.
-This is notable, because Hamiltonian systems with piecewise linear potentials, commonly found in PIC methods, fall into this category.
+We find that Hamiltonian systems with discontinuous vector fields, even when their continuous-time flow is symplectic, can yield discrete-time flow maps which are not symplectic when approximated using Hamiltonian splitting methods.
+This is notable, because Hamiltonian systems with piecewise linear potentials, commonly found in PIC methods, can fall into this category.
 In particular, the classic and ubiquitous \textit{cloud-in-cell} scheme uses linear shape functions \cite{birdsall2018plasma, hockney2021computer, villasenor1992rigorous}.
 Many structure-preserving particle-in-cell methods, while designed to be compatible with shape-functions of general polynomial degree, do not explicitly disallow the use of linear shape functions \cite{kraus2017gempic, glasser2022gauge, glasser2023generalizing, burby2017finite, morrison2017structure}.
-Finally, it is not just piecewise linear interpolation which is a problem: any interpolation scheme which does not yield a globally $C^1$ interpolant, e.g.\!
-PIC methods with field discretizations based on $C^0$ finite elements \cite{bettencourt2021empire, glasser2022gauge, glasser2023generalizing, finn2023numerical} or Lagrange interpolation \cite{kormann2024dual}, will suffer from the same issues described in this section.
-The following discussion demonstrates the pathological behavior of such systems in a simple model problem.
+Finally, it is not just piecewise linear interpolation which can be problematic: interpolation schemes which do not yield a globally $C^1$ interpolant, e.g.\ PIC methods with field discretizations based on $C^0$ finite elements \cite{bettencourt2021empire, glasser2022gauge, glasser2023generalizing, finn2023numerical} or Lagrange interpolation \cite{kormann2024dual}, can exhibit the same issues described in this section.
+The following discussion demonstrates this behavior in a simple model problem.